Bellog/Chinese-Checkers/README.md

 # Chinese-Checkers

 Chinese checkers game with java and web interfaces.

-This game was a univeristy project, done in pairs.
+The program was originally a group project at my university.

 # 1 Technologies

 Project uses java 15, spring boot 2.4.2 with Tomcat, Stomp over Websocket for client-server connection.

-Java client interface is written in swing, web interface is written in JQuery.
+Java client interface is written in swing, web interface is written using html 5, css and JavaScript with JQuery.

 # 2 Setup